Updated: May 14

-Lipopolysaccharide (LPS), also known as bacterial endotoxin (meaning internal toxin), is a standard bacterial component.
-This endotoxin is kept safe in your intestines under normal circumstances, much like the very corrosive hydrochloric acid in your stomach.
-However, unlike the stomach, the lower GI tract is a place where nutrients are actively transported.
+Lipopolysaccharide (LPS), also known as bacterial endotoxin (internal toxin), is a standard bacterial component.
+This endotoxin is kept safe in your intestines under normal circumstances, much like the corrosive hydrochloric acid in your stomach.
+However, unlike the stomach, the lower GI tract is where nutrients are actively transported.
 This is a reasonably selective system, but the hindrance to controlling these transactions may become improperly porous due to our western diets and lifestyles, allowing LPS to get through.

 Here are only a few ways to protect your intestines from promoting Unhealthy LDL levels:

 1. Eat a lot of fibre.
 Dark leafy greens, such as spinach and kale, asparagus, artichokes and alloys, such as garlic, onion, leeks and shallots, are excellent fibre sources.
-Start slowly to prevent digestive discomfort.
+Also, start slowly to prevent digestive discomfort.

-2. Double your intake on raw food containing probiotic materials, such as sauerkraut.
+2. Double your raw food intake containing probiotic materials, such as sauerkraut.
 My favourite personal choices are Kimchi and Kombucha.

 3. Intake a lot of polyphenols.
 Get a lot.
 You and your intestinal microbes are directly benefiting from this.
-Extra virgin olive oil, coffee, dark chocolate, and berries are good sources as well.
+Extra virgin olive oil, coffee, dark chocolate, and berries are good sources.
 Onions also support the proper functioning of the intestinal barrier.

 4. Cut the sugar in your diet, especially in the form of added fructose.
 Fructose is not only increased by intestinal permeability but also by circulation leakage, whether from organic table sugar (50 percent fructose, 50 percent glucose), agave syrup (90 percent fructose) or high-fructose corn syrup (which is 55 percent fructose).
 Long live your strength!

 5. Remove the wheat and processed food from the diet.
-The potential to expand the 'pores' of intestinal fillings is found in gluten (a protein found in wheat and added into various processed foods).
-Low fibre and additives common to processed foods may amplify this effect.
+The potential to expand the 'pores' of intestinal fillings is found in gluten (a protein found in grain and added to various processed foods).
+In addition, low fibre and additives common to processed foods may amplify this effect.